iechor/docs/content/network/_index.md

 ## IP address and hostname

-By default, the container gets an IP address for every Docker network it attaches to.
+By default, the container gets an IP address for every iEchor network it attaches to.
 A container receives an IP address out of the IP subnet of the network.
-The Docker daemon performs dynamic subnetting and IP address allocation for containers.
+The iEchor daemon performs dynamic subnetting and IP address allocation for containers.
 Each network also has a default subnet mask and gateway.

-You can connect a running container to multiple networks, either by passing the `--network` flag multiple times when creating the container, or using the `docker network connect` command for already running containers.
+You can connect a running container to multiple networks, either by passing the `--network` flag multiple times when creating the container, or using the `iechor network connect` command for already running containers.
 In both cases, you can use the `--ip` or `--ip6` flags to specify the container's IP address on that particular network.

-In the same way, a container's hostname defaults to be the container's ID in Docker.
+In the same way, a container's hostname defaults to be the container's ID in iEchor.
 You can override the hostname using `--hostname`.
-When connecting to an existing network using `docker network connect`, you can use the `--alias` flag to specify an additional network alias for the container on that network.
+When connecting to an existing network using `iechor network connect`, you can use the `--alias` flag to specify an additional network alias for the container on that network.

 ## DNS services